Ten-Course Bundle – Members: $504 | Non-members: $1,007

 Duration: Ten courses ranging from approximately 60-90 minutes each

-Speakers: Jessie McGill, RN, RAC-MT, and Jane Belt, MS, RN, RAC-MT, QCP
+Speakers: Jessie McGill, RN, RAC-MT, RAC-MTA and Jennifer LaBay RN, RAC-MT, RAC-MTA, CRC

 An Introduction to the MDS 3.0

-MDS Essentials, a ten-session education program designed and delivered by AAPACN Master Teachers and nursing experts, Jessie McGill, RN, RAC-MT, and Jane Belt, MS, RN, RAC-MT, QCP, to help you quickly learn and perform the job duties of a nurse assessment coordinator (NAC) skillfully and with confidence.
-This foundational course was originally developed by Jessie and Jane as part of the MDS curriculum offered by AANAC (American Association of Nurse Assessment Coordination), now part of AAPACN.
+MDS Essentials, a ten-session education program designed and delivered by AAPACN Master Teachers and nursing experts, Jessie McGill, RN, RAC-MT, RAC-MTA, and Jennifer LaBay, RN, RAC-MT, RAC-MTA, QCP, CRC, to help you quickly learn and perform the job duties of a nurse assessment coordinator (NAC) skillfully and with confidence.

 MDS Essentials: An Introduction to the MDS 3.0 is a ten-session virtual workshop that moves through the Resident Assessment Instrument (RAI) User’s Manual, helping you to understand the intent, rationale, and coding requirements of each MDS item set, Care Area Assessments, care plans, and scheduling.
 The program is perfect for a new NAC with less than six months of experience and serves as a great primer to the RAC-CT certification program.

 At the end of your MDS training, you will:

 - Understand the history of the RAI process and the scope of the RAI’s impact, including Quality Measures, Five-Star Rating, reimbursement, and survey outcomes

 - Know how to avoid coding errors by effectively using the RAI User’s Manual and understanding of MDS item sets

 - Be able to develop person-centered care plans based on an understanding of Care Area Assessments